engula/engula/docs/design.md

 A collection is a set of key-value records versioned with timestamps.

 Record keys are sequences of bytes, while record values can be of various types.
-Engula supports primitive types (numbers, strings), compound types (unions, structs), and collection types (maps, lists).
+Engula supports scalar types (numbers, strings), compound types (unions, structs), and collection types (maps, lists).
 Consider that some real-world applications need to store lots of elements in a single record, Engula will optimize records of collection types that contain millions of elements.

+Engula exposes far more rich APIs to manipulate data than existing storage engines.
+Each data type supports a dedicated set of APIs to manipulate values of that type.
+For example, numeric types support arithmetic operations like addition and subtraction, collection types support operations to insert, update, and delete a single element.
-Engula supports atomic updates of a single record as well as ACID transactions across records within a database.
+Engula supports atomic updates to a single record as well as ACID transactions across multiple records within a database.
-However, records of different databases are independent of each other, which means that interoperations between different databases are not possible.
+However, records of different databases are independent of each other, which means that interoperations between different databases are impossible.

 ## Architecture